José María Cabral: Early life and family

-There are few data that have emerged about the first two decades of Cabral's life.
+Little data has emerged about the first two decades of Cabral's life.
 He was born in Ingenio Nuevo, near San Cristóbal, on December 12, 1816.
 His family, which had ancient colonial backgrounds, Portuguese and Canarian, was part of the weak upper strata that remained in the country after the upheavals caused by the Treaty of Basel of 1795, which stipulated the transfer to France.
 The social position of his parents made it possible for young Cabral to go to England to study.
 He did not achieve an academic training, but instead concentrated on commercial studies.
-But the knowledge of the most developed country at the time penetrated its character and its political conceptions.
+But the knowledge of the most developed country at the time penetrated his character and political conceptions.
 His identification with liberalism, as a current that gave support to an independent and democratic State, should not have been foreign to the English experience, the country where modern political institutions first emerged and where the first liberal thinkers met.

-He was uncle of future Dominican president Marcos Antonio Cabral.
+He was the uncle of future Dominican president Marcos Antonio Cabral.